How To Ship Rocket Propulsion Units

 Regulation Description Relevant Guide Steps Specific Requirements for RPU Shipment

 ADR (European Agreement concerning the International Carriage of Dangerous Goods by Road) Governs the transport of Dangerous Goods by road within Europe.
-3, 7, 10 Specific packaging, labeling, and documentation requirements for class 1 (explosives) and other hazardous materials.
+3, 7, 10 Specific packaging, labelling, and documentation requirements for class 1 (explosives) and other hazardous materials.
 Route planning and permits for oversized/overweight loads.

-IATA (International Air Transport Association) Dangerous Goods Regulations Governs the air transport of dangerous goods.
+IATA (International Air Transport Association) Dangerous Goods Regulations Governs the air transport of Dangerous Goods.
 Not applicable (RPUs are unlikely to be shipped by air) N/A

 IMDG Code (International Maritime Dangerous Goods Code) Governs the sea transport of dangerous goods.
-7, 10 Specific packaging, labeling, and documentation requirements for class 1 (explosives) and other hazardous materials.
+7, 10 Specific packaging, labelling, and documentation requirements for class 1 (explosives) and other hazardous materials.
 Stowage and securing requirements on vessels.

 SOLAS (Safety of Life at Sea Convention) International maritime safety regulations.
 7 Compliance with general safety standards for the vessel and cargo securing.